 Essay 1.
 Give a candid description of yourself, stressing the personal characteristics you feel to be your strengths and weaknesses and the main factors, which have influenced your personal development, giving examples when necessary.
 (600 words maximum)

-Last year, INSEAD expanded the word limit for this essay from 400 to 600, giving applicants considerably more room in which to answer this multi-faceted prompt.
+Two years ago, INSEAD expanded the word limit for this essay from 400 to 600, giving applicants considerably more room in which to answer this multi-faceted prompt.
 It’s important to address the question in full when responding to this sort of essay, but it’s also in one’s best interest to focus as much as possible on the positive.
 With this in mind, you might lead off with two or three positive qualities and then comment on one or two weaknesses – ideally ones that you’ve already taken steps to address.
 Whether discussing a strength or a weakness, though, it’s ideal to back up every statement about your character with a brief example as “proof” of the statement.
 By doing so, you’re effectively “showing” rather than “telling” the reader how you acted.
 Note that this response also calls for a bit of reflection on the forces that have shaped the candidate’s personal development; commentary on this topic could be built into the discussion of each personal characteristic introduced, or in an introduction or conclusion if there are themes that run throughout your examples.
-INSEAD’s framework gives applicants free reign to choose personal, professional or extracurricular subjects, so try to select your examples with an eye for presenting a balanced picture of your interests and experiences.
+INSEAD’s framework gives applicants free rein to choose personal, professional or extracurricular subjects, so try to select your examples with an eye for presenting a balanced picture of your interests and experiences.